apache/druid/docs/development/extensions-core/spark.md

 ensure data is atomically loaded in Druid.
 Either way, callers should still take care when partitioning dataframes to  write to avoid ingesting skewed data or too many small segments.

+#### Provided Partitioners

-For initial development work, sample `HashBasedNumbered`, `SingleDimension`, and `Numbered` partitioners are provided.
+For initial development work, sample `HashBasedNumberedPartitioner`, `SingleDimensionPartitioner`, and `NumberedPartitioner` partitioners are provided.
 These partitioners all implement the `PartitionMapProvider` interface, so once they've partitioned a dataframe the corresponding partition map can be retrieved via the `getPartitionMap` method.
 If calling code imports `org.apache.druid.spark.DruidDataFrame`, dataframes will have the additional methods `hashPartitionAndWrite`, `rangePartitionAndWrite`, and `partitionAndWrite` which will partition the dataframe using the respective partitioner, set the appropriate writer options including passing the partition map, and return a DataFrameWriter object for final configuration